 Hoi An is actually a pretty walkable town.
 You can easily walk around, rent a bike, or if you want to, rent a driver using the Grab Taxi App.
 I walked around the entire city majority of the time and did not rent a bike or motorbike unless I wanted to get to the beach.
 I stayed a little more on the outer part of the town and found it easily walkable.

 Where to stay in Hoi An, Vietnam

 This really depends on your preference and the things to do in Hoi An you want to do.
+There are a lot of great places to stay in Hoi An.
 I stayed a little away from the city but still within walking distance and got a really great view.
 The best part of my location is it was quieter and still accessible.
 The best part of traveling in Vietnam is that the hotel accommodations are very affordable, so I highly suggest you pay for a hotel rather than stay in a hostel.
 Although, there are some great hostels as well that are not in any way like a typical hostel.

 - Backhome Hostel & Bar – So the name in the title is a hostel, but honestly, this was more like a hotel than a hostel.
 I had my own room, own bathroom, and a great view of the city.
 So, it was a great price and a little off the beaten path.
 I highly recommend staying here because the staff is so welcoming and very informative.
 Book your stay here.

 - Lasenta Boutique Hotel Hoi An – If you want something a little bit more upscale, this will be the hotel to stay in Hoi An.
 It’s a beautiful hotel with a pool and a gorgeous view.
 It’s walkable to Ancient Town but still in a quieter area.
 Book your stay here.